 With so many skincare ingredients being touted as the next big thing in beauty, it’s hard to know which ones really deserve the hype.
-While niacinamide isn’t exactly new and has been used in skincare for years, it has been getting a lot of buzz lately for its numerous skin benefits, and it’s the star ingredient in a slew of new products hitting shelves this spring.
+While niacinamide isn’t exactly new and has been used in skincare for years, it has been getting a lot of buzz lately for its numerous skin benefits, and it’s the star ingredient in a slew of new products.

 We tapped two dermatologists to find out everything you need to know about this increasingly popular ingredient, including its benefits, who should be using it and how to incorporate it into your existing skincare routine.
-Read on for a deep dive into niacinamide, followed by a few of our top product picks.
+Read on for a deep dive into niacinamide.

 What is niacinamide?